MiningMarsh/steamos-extensions/README.md

 `systemd-sysext` mechanism.
 This mechanism can be used to create permanent system modifications that support filesystem overlays and automatically enabled systemd unit files.

+## HoloISO Support

+Most of these extensions have been tested to function against HoloISO.
+HoloISO is close enough to SteamOS in implementation that minimal levels of support code is needed to target both.

+All of these extensions assume that the player's username is `deck`, and a few won't function on HoloISO installs using a different username.
+Specific details about this are mentioned in the individual extension's documentation at the end of this README.

 ## systemd-sysext

 The mechanism this repo provides is little more than a supplement to systemd's built-in `systemd-sysext` mechanism.
 The primary addition this mechanism adds is a way to automatically load systemd units from installed `systemd-sysext` extensions, whereas normal extensions require users to manually enable any units they wish to use, which won't survive upgrades.